7 wonders of india

 • The monuments and structures must possess significant architectural or artistic value in the context of human history.

-• The buildings and monuments must be universally recognized and unique, with no replicas existing anywhere else in the world.
+• The buildings and monuments must be universally recognized and unique, with no replicas existing elsewhere.

 • The buildings must signify the cultural and social diversity of the country and its ancestors.